Project name: CashBack NorthEast

 Number of Young People Project expects to work with: 525

-shmu’s CashBack – MoveForward programme will engage the most vulnerable and disadvantaged young people in Aberdeen, using media (radio, film and music) as a key tool to overcome their personal barriers in order to avoid becoming involved in anti-social behaviour or offending, and reducing the likelihood of reoffending for young prisoners in HMP & YOI Grampian.
+shmu’s CashBack NorthEast programme has three key components; prioritising engagement with 525 vulnerable and disadvantaged young people across the North East; supporting them to overcome their personal barriers in order to avoid becoming involved in anti-social behaviour; and reducing the likelihood of reoffending for justice experienced young people.